 Due to the shortage of time, the vast majority of nonprofits are failing to have a documented social media strategy in place.
 What more?
 They are not able to measure the effectiveness of their social media efforts.They are unable to determine if their efforts are paying off and yielding any positive results.

 However, in spite of all these shortcomings, there exist some nonprofits that are setting outstanding precedents in the social media landscape.
 One such reputable NGO proving that nonprofit social media marketing does not have to be this chaotic is Red Cross.

 Red Cross needs no introduction.
 The humanitarian organization is driven by a people-powered movement campaigning to protect human life and health, ensuring respect for all human beings, and alleviating human suffering.

 For the Red Cross, social media had been a gateway to advance their overall mission.
 With over 97 million volunteers, members and staff worldwide, Red Cross has an effective social media strategy in place that empowers them to reach and inspire their massive audience to action.

 We analyzed RED CROSS' social media strategy for their 'End Home Fire campaign'.
 As we go ahead with outlining the steps to craft an effective strategy, the methods and tricks used by Red Cross mentioned in this social media marketing guide for nonprofits will guide your way.

 1. Define Your Nonprofit's Goals

 Social media provides an opportunity to tell your story and engage with your supporters.
-To make sure that people feel connected with your nonprofit's story and perform an action, you have to comprehend what your mission and vision is, how you want to put it across and to whom.
-Similarly, it is essential to set social media goals that are in line with your organization's mission and vision.
+To make sure that people feel that connection with your nonprofit's story and are compelled to take action, you have to be very clear about what your mission and vision is, how you want to put it across and to whom you are appealing.
+Similarly, it is essential to set social media goals that align with your organization's mission and vision.

 For instance, Red Cross is doing it just right!
 They have their mission in place and have prepared a list of goals they want to achieve from their End Home Fire campaign.